DimohaZadira/SoundBoard_TG_bot/README.md

 `/add_sound <sound_name>`:
 Waits for user to send a message with `.mp3` file attached.
 Adds this file to storage system and assosiates it with <sound_name>.
 This sound will be available by this name.
 Following commands with the same <sound_name> will be ignored.
-If need to rewrite sound, use the `@delete_sound` command.
+If need to rewrite sound, use the `/delete_sound` command.

 If there is no <sound_name>, responses "_Please tell me how to name a sound you want to attach!
 Tell me /add_sound <sound_name>_ ❌🤔" and does nothing else.

+If everything is OK, responses "Got it!
+Now please send a message with .mp3 file attached...".

+###
+Handling of th enext message:

 If there is no file attached, responses "_Seems like there is no .mp3 file attached!_ ❌🧐" and does nothing else.